Nearly every pastor we work with knows they should do a better job developing leaders on their team and in their church.

-Our Train Your Team resource was developed for this very purpose.
+Our Team Training resources were developed for this very purpose.
 It’s like inviting some of the top leadership coaches right into your team meeting.
-Watch the 10-12 minute video and then use the one page discussion guide to ask three great questions.
+Watch the 10-12 minute video and then use the one page discussion guide to ask a few great questions.
 You’ll learn a key skill and apply it to your church.
 Then you can dive into the rest of the meeting agenda.

 A few minutes at the front of a meeting can help every leader get better.